Team-Akiramenai/main-backend/README.md

 Then, acquire/generate the things marked `<<REPLACE-ME>>` with the appropriate values.

+Then, for forwarding the webhook events in the local development environment, you'll have to run `stripe login` to log into Stripe and then keep the following command running:
+`stripe listen --forward-to http://localhost:8080/webhook --skip-verify`.

 After that, run the project using `gradle bootRun`.
 This will start the server and start listening for requests at `localhost:8080`.

 NOTE: The video upload related API endpoints are in a separate microservice.
 So, you'll need to run that microservice for those endpoints if you want to use them.